Cardiff-International-Church/cic-website/README.md

 1. Fork the repository
 2. Create a new branch: `git checkout -b feature/your-feature-name`
-3. Commit your changes: `git commit -am 'Add new feature'`
+3. Commit your changes: `git add -A; git commit -m 'Add new feature'`
 4. Push to the branch: `git push origin feature/your-feature-name`
 5. Create a Pull Request